demisto/content/Packs/CortexXpanse/Integrations/CortexXpanse/README.md

 ### asm-tag-range-assign

 ***
-Assigns tags to a list of IP Ranges
+Assigns tags to a list of IP ranges.

 #### Base Command